-In apps development, there many times when you have a large dataset filled with records.
-And you want to create a list of the items used in the records, without repeating.
+In apps development, there are many times when you have a large dataset filled with records, and you want to create a list of the items used in the records, without repeating.
 Like, for example, making a list of countries visited by the people in your dataset.

 In this tutorial, we will show a good way to do that.

 If you have a dataset like the one below :

 |006||Rio de Janeiro|

 |009||Rio de Janeiro|